maxotto/bvp/README.md

 * Add D3.js engine and scenarios to use it
 * AJAX requests to fetch data for D3 visualisation
 * Add visual links on slides to navigate to other slides
->>>>>>> 9c3bebb4eaa559df36d7e6f80eb39e6856c5f0aa

-- Make `<slide>` definitionin XML more clear
-- Define more app's parameters in XML instead of hard coded
-- Compose whole XML scenario file after slides editing
-- Add SVG support
-- Add D3.js engine and scenarios to use it
-- AJAX requests to fetch data for D3 visualisation
-- Add visual links on slides to navigate to other slides

 ## Additional info